BlueBrain/web-data-container/README.md

 # Format description
 ## Overview
-The RAB format is structured as follow:
+The RAB format is structured as follows:

 - **Magic number**: to quickly identify the file as a RAB file (ASCII, 3 bytes: "rab")
 - **Header byte size**: the size of the YAML encoded header that comes just after, to easily grab it in a single take (uint32, 4 bytes)
-- **Header**: YAML payload because it's more human readable than JSON.
+- **Header**: YAML payload because it's more human-readable than JSON.
 Act as an index to locate the datasets and store additional user metadata per dataset (utf-8, variable byte length, see above)
 - **First dataset**: the first dataset buffer (array of numbers, text, serialized object, file)
 - **Second dataset**: the second dataset buffer (array of numbers, text, serialized object, file)
 - the other datasets...

 ## Header
 The header is YAML encoded for human-readability.
 Imagine typing `$ less my_file.rab` in a terminal and know the content of the rab file directly.
-The header contains multiple kinds of informations per dataset and the datasets are organized a a top lovel structure into an array.
+The header contains multiple kinds of informations per dataset and the datasets are organized as a top level structure into an array.
 For each dataset of the array, there is a:

 The following example is the header of a dataset that contains images, a bit like a regular archive would, but with extra metadata:

 ```yaml
 - codecMeta: